 - Revenue data, broken down by time, device, and location

 Dacast also offers innovative real-time analytics.
-This means that audio live streamers can get real-time information about audiences as they broadcast.
-It’s a pretty cool feature!
+This means that audio live streamers can get real-time information about audiences as they broadcast, which is pretty valuable.

-Audio streaming is popular and fun.
-It’s a great way to get your content out there.
-And thanks to streaming platforms like Dacast, it’s easy to start streaming today.
+Audio streaming is growing more and more popular for good reason.
+It’s a great way to get your content out there in a way that is easy and convenient to access.
+Thanks to streaming platforms like Dacast, it’s easy to start streaming today.

 If Dacast sounds like an audio streaming platform you’d like to try, you can sign up for our 30-day free trial (no credit card required) below.
 That way, you can test out all of our great features before making a commitment, and we can answer any questions you may have during the process.